Alfred Nicholson Leeds: Biography

-He amassed one of the largest collections of fossil vertebrates in the world.
+Leeds amassed one of the largest collections of fossil vertebrates in the world.
 In 1889, his portrait was painted by the 17-year-old William Nicholson.
 From 1890 onwards, he began to present his most important specimens of Jurassic fossils from the Oxford Clay near Peterborough to the British Museum.
 He was a Fellow of the Geological Society; in 1893, he was awarded part of its Lyell Fund.

 Other museums in the UK and elsewhere hold items from his collection; including the National Museum of Ireland.

 An extinct genus of fish, Leedsichthys, and several extinct species have been named in his honour.

+Death

+Leeds died in Eyebury on 25 August 1917 at the age of 70.